Found out something here about Sylvia Burwell that's going to fascinate you folks.

 Sylvia Burwell.

-And of course, just like with the naming of Colbert to go to the Letterman show, everybody is falling all over themselves to what a wonderful woman, this Burwell woman is.
+And of course, just like with the naming of Colbert to go to the Letterman Show, everybody is falling all over themselves to what a wonderful woman this Burwell woman is.

 She's so attractive and so young and she's so smart and she's just the best.

-Why wasn't she there before Sebelius?
+Well, if that's it, why wasn't she there before Sebelius?

-Now, Chatsworth Osborne Jr., who runs a website called The Daily Caller, Tucker Carlson, Chatsworth Osborne Jr. is our affectionate pet name from the Dobie Gillis show from way way back.
+Chatsworth Osborne Jr. is our affectionate pet name from the Dobie Gillis show from way, way back.

-Chatsworth says that the reason she was chosen is because the president, the Democrats, hope that sending a young, attractive nominee up to a Republican-led Senate confirmation committee, will result in her being mistreated and uh treated with sexism and bigotry, and they hope that the Republicans act this way.
+Chatsworth says that the reason she was chosen is because the president, the Democrats, hope that sending a young, attractive nominee up to a Republican-led Senate confirmation committee will result in her being mistreated and treated with sexism and bigotry.

 Now, I'll tell you what also this is.